 This chocolate peanut butter fudge can be made in less than 20 minutes!
 It is a simple, foolproof recipe that is smooth, creamy and perfect all-around.
-Being a big peanut butter & chocolate lover I have to say I actually like this recipe slightly more than just the plain chocolate recipe–but that is just me.
+Being a big peanut butter and chocolate lover I have to say I actually like this recipe slightly more than just the plain chocolate recipe.
+But that is just me.
 In my opinion, chocolate and peanut butter were just meant to be together.

 With this recipe, you really don’t want to substitute anything.
 Trust me, this is perfect the way it is.
 Please don’t substitute white chocolate chips for the white chocolate candy bars.
 It DOES make a difference!
 Some have tried substituting marshmallows for the marshmallow fluff and have been disappointed.
 If you want it to turn out right, it is worth following the recipe exactly (I know, I am not one to follow recipe instructions EXACTLY, but I do with this recipe.
 Always.)

-- 8 oz. milk chocolate bar 8oz.
-Hershey Bar, broken into pieces
+- 8 oz. milk chocolate bar such as Hershey Bar, broken into pieces

 - 1 pkg. semi-sweet chocolate chips

-- 8 oz. plain white chocolate try to find actual candy bars... not white almond bark or baking chips
+- 8 oz. white chocolate bar plain, try to find actual candy bars… not white almond bark or baking chips

 - 1 pkg. peanut butter chips the one I found was Reese’s brand